Israel punishes officers in death of Palestinian-American

 JERUSALEM (AP) — The Israeli military said Tuesday it would reprimand a senior officer and remove two others from leadership roles over the death of a 78-year-old Palestinian who was dragged from a car, bound and blindfolded after being stopped at a checkpoint.

-It said the soldiers believed Omar Asaad, who has U.S. citizenship, was asleep when they cut his zip-ties and left him face-down in an abandoned building where he had been detained with three other Palestinians last month.
+In a rare statement acknowledging error, the army said the soldiers believed Omar Assad, who has U.S. citizenship, was asleep when they cut his zip-ties and left him face-down in an abandoned building where he had been detained with three other Palestinians last month.
 The other detainees said they did not know he was there until after the army left.

-It’s unclear when exactly Asaad died.
+It’s unclear when exactly Assad died.
 He was taken to a hospital and pronounced dead after the other detainees found him unconscious.

 “The investigation concluded that the incident was a grave and unfortunate event, resulting from a moral failure and poor decision-making on the part of the soldiers,” the military said in a statement.
 A separate criminal investigation by the military police is still underway.

-Asaad was stopped at around 3 a.m. on Jan.
+Assad was stopped at around 3 a.m. on Jan.
 12 at a temporary checkpoint in his home village of Jiljiliya, in the occupied West Bank.
 The military said he did not have any form of ID and “refused to cooperate with the security check.”
-Its investigation found there was no use of violence “apart from when (Asaad) was apprehended after refusing to cooperate.”
+Its investigation found there was no use of violence “apart from when (Assad) was apprehended after refusing to cooperate.”

 It said the soldiers “did not identify signs of distress” when they released the detainees a half-hour later.
-They “assumed that (Asaad) was asleep and did not try to wake him.”
+They “assumed that (Assad) was asleep and did not try to wake him.”

 The military said the commander of the battalion will be reprimanded and that the platoon commander and company commander will both be removed from their positions and barred from commanding roles for two years.

-A cousin of Asaad who lives in the West Bank said the army’s response was “totally unacceptable” but that there was nothing the family could do unless Asaad’s relatives in the U.S. take further action.
+A cousin of Assad who lives in the West Bank said the army’s response was “totally unacceptable” but that there was nothing the family could do unless Assad’s relatives in the U.S. take further action.
 The cousin asked not to be identified for fear of reprisal.

-Israeli human rights group B’Tselem said the army’s statement was “adorned with empty words” and that the soldiers involved received “the faintest of rebukes.”
-It criticized senior Israeli commanders for “leading a regime of Jewish supremacy, one in which the human life of Palestinians has no value.”

-Asaad was born in Jiljilya but spent about 40 years in the United States.
-He became a U.S. citizen before he returned to his home village in 2009 to retire with his wife, Nazmia, his family in the U.S. told The Associated Press.
+Assad was born in Jiljilya but spent about 40 years in the United States.
+He became a U.S. citizen before he returned in 2009 to retire with his wife, Nazmia, his family in the U.S. told The Associated Press.
 They spoke before the military released its findings.

 Israel captured the West Bank in the 1967 Mideast war.
 The Palestinian Authority administers parts of the territory, but its 2.5 million residents live under Israeli military rule.
 Israeli soldiers often carry out nighttime raids, which they say are necessary for arresting Palestinian militants, and set up temporary checkpoints where Palestinians are stopped and searched.

-Asaad’s nephew, Assad Assad, said his uncle and aunt left Jiljilya for Chicago in 1969 in hopes of finding better work.
+Assad’s nephew, Assad Assad, said his uncle and aunt left Jiljilya for Chicago in 1969 in hopes of finding better work.
 They moved to Milwaukee in 1974 and prospered, opening convenience stores and a restaurant, he said.
-Their last name is spelled different ways in English.

 They were among dozens of Jiljilya residents who have returned to the village over the years to build retirement homes, Assad Assad said.